kamn8r/chalk-dust/README.md

 ## This is NOT the Data You Are Looking For (OR is it)
 [link to blog post](https://www.splunk.com/en_us/blog/security/this-is-not-the-data-you-are-looking-for-or-is-it.html/)

-1. Use time ranges to narrow your results.
-2. Searching Splunk by using simple phrases and hitting enter is called super-grepping.
+1. Searching Splunk by using simple phrases and hitting enter is called super-grepping.
-3. Use field-value expressions to narrow searches.
+2. Use field-value expressions to narrow searches.
-4. Things to consider leveraging when creating your SPL search are:
+3. Things to consider leveraging when creating your SPL search are:
     * Field names - case sensitive
     * Field values - case insensitive
     * Wildcards - in field-value pairs